 Now the decision process for private companies wanting to emulate public companies’ long-term incentive programs has become much more complex yet full of new opportunities.

-Both of these labels for companies – “private company” and “family business” – have become blurred and can lead to limiting creative thinking.
+The label “private company” has become blurred and can lead to limiting creative thinking.
 “Private companies do this and don’t do that.”
-“Family businesses are this and not that.”
 “Only public companies do that.”

 A topic for another day is that “executive compensation” has become an increasingly meaningless term, aside from the media that love to cite the “overpaid CEO” and related “excessive pay” themes.